AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

 .. warning:: The Anaconda package is no longer mantained.

-.. note:: **AGILE DATASET DOWNLOAD**:
-          Now it possible to download all the public AGILE dataset stored on SSDC datacenter through a REST Api.
-          Agilepy automatically handles the data and no actions are required from the user.
-          For more information visit `this page <../manual/agile_grid_data.html>`_.
+.. note:: If you want to try new features that are not officially released yet, you need to install the development environment.
+          Check the `Development <../help/development.html>`_ page for installation instructions.

 Installation with Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^